amcneil36/amcneil36.github.io/blogs/object-graph-construction.md

 }
 ```
 Now we can instantiate a PersonRepository at the entry-point of our application and all classes that need a PersonRepository can depend on a PersonRepository instead of a PersonRepositoryFactory so they will be more simple.

+So when deciding between constructor and method injection, I prefer constructor injecting dependencies that are known at compile time and method injecting dependencies that are known only at runtime.